marberts/piar/paper/paper.md

 `piar` is an R [@R] package for aggregating price indexes.
-It contains a collection of functions that revolve around the usual two-step work flow for computing price indexes, making it easy to build standard price indexes or research new ones, and implement the methods described in the literature [e.g., @balk2008] and the authoritative Consumer Price Index and Producer Price Index manuals [@cpimanual; @ppimanual]. `piar` is currently used to produce a number of price indexes at Statistics Canada.
+It contains a collection of functions that revolve around the usual two-step work flow for computing price indexes, making it easy to build standard price indexes using the methods described in the literature [@balk2008; @cpimanual; @ppimanual]. `piar` is currently used to produce a number of price indexes at Statistics Canada.

 # Statement of need

-`piar` fills a gap in the open-source ecosystem for measuring inflation by providing a tool for building the kinds of large, hierarchical price indexes made by national statistical agencies.
-There are several R and Python package for accessing published price indexes [e.g., @vonbergmann2021; @welsh2024], but these do not enable computing new indexes.
-To compute a price index, there are a number of R packages that implement the textbook index-number formulas to measure the change in price over time for a collection of goods and services [e.g., @henningsen2022; @saavedra2021; @white2023].
-These methods, however, are seldom directly used in practice; for example, textbook index-number formulas use information on both prices and quantities over time, but quantity information is rarely available in most cases.
-Even when these methods are directly applicable, they apply to a single collection of goods and services at a point in time, whereas price indexes usually consider many collections of goods and services that are aggregated with a hierarchical structure over time.
+`piar` fills a gap in the open-source ecosystem for measuring inflation by providing a tool to build the kinds of large, hierarchical price indexes made by national statistical agencies.
+There are several R and Python package for accessing published price indexes made by statistical agencies [e.g., @vonbergmann2021; @welsh2024], but these are not suitable for computing new indexes.

+To compute a price index, the `micEconIndex` [@henningsen2022] and `IndexNumbers` [@saavedra2021] packages implement text-book index-number formulas to measure the change in price over time for a collection of goods and services.
+These methods, however, are seldom directly used in practice; for example, most index-number formulas use information on both prices and quantities over time, but quantity information is rarely available in most cases.
+The `IndexNumR` [@white2023] and `PriceIndices` [@bialek2024] packages implement a variety of more sophisticated methods to build price indexes with high-frequency retail scanner data (in addition to the text-book methods).
+Similarly, the `hpiR` [@krausse2020] and `rsmatrix` [@martin2023] packages implement methods that are applicable to housing data.
+Although these more advanced methods are directly used in practice for certain types of goods and services, they are not suitable constructing the conventional price indexes that cover a wide range of products or industries.

 In contrast to existing tools, `piar` provides a flexible API to easily build large, hierarchical price indexes over time in a way that is suitable for both the data and methods used to make large-scale measures of inflation.
+Part of this flexible design means that pre-computed indexes can serve as an input to a larger index, alongside other sources of price data (e.g., survey data), and so `piar` complements existing tools in R by providing a framework for integrating different index-number methods with heterogeneous sources of data.

-# Usage
+# Example

+The goal of this example is illustrate the core features of `piar` by building a typical industry price index.
 The built-in `ms_prices` dataset has price data for five businesses over four quarters, and the `ms_weights` dataset contain weights that give the relative importance of these business in their respective industries.
-The goal of this example is to show how to build a typical price index with these data.
-Note that these data have a fairly realistic pattern of missing data, and are emblematic of the kinds of data used to measure inflation.
+Note that these data have a fairly realistic pattern of missing data, and, although small, are emblematic of the kinds of data used to measure inflation.

 ```r
 head(ms_prices)